kddubey/cappr/README.md

 prompt = "Which planet is closer to the Sun: Mercury or Earth?" class_names = ("Mercury", "Earth")

-# load model and tokenizer
+# Load a model and its corresponding tokenizer
 model_name = "gpt2"
 model = AutoModelForCausalLM.from_pretrained(model_name)
 tokenizer = AutoTokenizer.from_pretrained(model_name)